Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/gnuplot/README.md

 -   Turned out to be a rather trivial version update despite the major version bump.
     We did re-edit the way configuration options are set though.

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 6.0.4 for 26.03

+-   Trivial version bump of the 6.0.3 EasyConfig for 25.09.